 When it comes to major home remodeling projects, few cost as much as a kitchen renovation.
-It’s not hard to see why.
-Not only do kitchens come with costly components like kitchen cabinets and countertops, there’s an array of expensive appliances you’ll probably want to replace.
+Not only do kitchens come with costly components like kitchen cabinets and countertops, but there’s also an array of expensive appliances to potentially replace.

-Even a minor kitchen remodel could cost $4,000 this year, which shows how much of a financial commitment this type of project is.
+Even a minor kitchen remodel could cost $10,000, which shows how much of a financial commitment this type of project is.
 Plus, a kitchen renovation could easily leave you unable to cook at home for weeks at a time, and that can mean higher food bills for dining out until the project is complete.

-With the average spend being around $25,000, here’s a breakdown of the estimated cost for the different parts of a kitchen remodel based on size:
+With the average spend around $26,000, here’s a breakdown of the estimated cost for the different parts of a kitchen remodel based on kitchen size.